 Rather than being a permanent modification the replacement pod simply bolts to the car in exactly the same way as the original painted shrouds - by using the same fixing holes and a small blob of sealant at the top rear edge.

 The kit includes a new pair of cowls - very similar in shape to the originals, but re-shaped around the circumference to allow a 3mm thermoformed lens to sit into it and flush with the surrounding bodywork.

 These cowls are painted matt black as standard, or can be body coloured at small additional cost.
 Alternatively they can be supplied in 2-pack primer for final painting by the customer.

-The outer lenses are available in lightly smoked or completely clear 3mm acrylic, and have a parallel black border around the full circumference as standard (pictured top right and below).
+The outer lenses are available in lightly smoked or completely clear 3mm acrylic, and have a parallel black border around the full circumference as standard.

 Before starting to fit the kit, the old sealant around the headlamps will need trimming and the general area under the original shrouds will need cleaning and tidying to remove any old mastic, but the whole assembly can be easilly DIY fitted as the pictures and video below illustrate.

 For anyone not wishing to attempt DIY assembly, there is also the additional option of having the faired-in kit fitted at the workshop in Halifax.

 DIY kit (To fit over standard healights) - Llightly smoked or clear lenses, matt black inner cowls as standard - £395.00 inc UK P&P

 Fitting at the workshop in Halifax - £175.00